 Childhood Friends On The Health Crisis Front Lines Connect Virtually

-Friends Josh Belser and Sam Dow may be more than 400 miles apart from each other, but, as health care workers, they're united in the fight against the coronavirus pandemic.
+Friends Josh Belser and Sam Dow are more than 400 miles apart from each other, but, as health care workers, they're united in the fight against the coronavirus pandemic.

-Belser, a nurse in Syracuse, N.Y., and Dow, a healthcare technician in Ann Arbor, Mich., grew up together in Florida.
+Belser, a nurse in Syracuse, N.Y., and Dow, a health care technician in Ann Arbor, Mich., grew up together in Florida.

-Both are self-isolating from loved ones and regularly speak with each other but the childhood friends connected remotely this week for a special StoryCorps conversation.
+Both are self-isolating from loved ones and regularly speak with each other, but the childhood friends connected remotely this week for a special StoryCorps conversation.

-"Looking back on it now, I'm not at all surprised that we both ended up working in health care," Belser said, recalling a memory, which to him foreshadowed a life dedicated to taking care of others.
+"Looking back on it now, I'm not at all surprised that we both ended up working in health care," Belser said, recalling a memory that, to him, foreshadowed a life dedicated to taking care of others.

-In the late '80s when the two were around 10 years old, Belser said, the Ku Klux Klan had distributed recruitment propaganda flyers around their neighborhood in Brandon, Fla.
+In the late '80s when the two were about 10 years old, Belser said, the Ku Klux Klan distributed recruitment propaganda flyers around their neighborhood in Brandon, Fla.

 "We all got 'em on our doorstep," Belser, now 42, said.

-That day, he said, his friend, Dow, a black kid in a largely white neighborhood, knocked on his door with the idea "that we go around on bike and get all those flyers so that, when people woke up in the morning, they didn't have to wake up to that."
+That day, he said, his friend, Dow, a black kid in a largely white neighborhood, knocked on his door with the idea "that we go around on bike and get all those flyers so that when people woke up in the morning, they didn't have to wake up to that."

 "We got as many as we could, yeah," Dow, 43, said.